pavi2410/xtend/README.md

   - sum - returns the sum of all the values in array
   - uniq - returns an array of unique values
   - first - returns the first element in the array
+  - last - returns the last element in the array